Human Trafficking in Canada

 What happens when you contact Crime Stoppers:

-Firstly, your identity will never be known as Crime Stoppers does not subscribe to call display, and calls, texts and web tips are never traced.
+Firstly, your identity will never be known as Crime Stoppers does not subscribe to call display, and calls and web tips are never traced.
 Your call will be completely anonymous.
 The information you provide will be forwarded to law enforcement for investigation, and if proven to be accurate will help ensure the perpetrators be arrested and charged, and you would be eligible to receive a cash award of up to $2,000 Canadian.

 The victim (the person being trafficked) will be provided with assistance and if from another country, can be provided with a temporary residency permit and a safe location while the matter is being resolved.

 Canadian Crime Stoppers Association wishes to acknowledge the assistance of the Modern Slavery Human Trafficking Unit (MSHTU) located in the United Kingdom, who provided us with the graphics for the Blue Blindfold depictions, material, and permission to use the concept.